JOJ0/discodos/README.md

 ## *disco* global switches

-The general behaviour of `disco` can be altered by some switches:
+The general behaviour of `disco` can be altered by some "optional arguments":

 Enable INFO logging output or DEBUG logging output on your terminal (usually only relevant if you're investigating errors, are a developer or just want to know what DiscoDOS is doing under the hood):